georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

 One very useful method in the `ElementList` class is `filter`.
-We can filter out the elements by type.
-The method return a new `ElementList` object containing only the element with certain type.
-The code below shows an example, and the `selected_elems` contains only path elements.
+We can filter out elements by type.
+The method return a new `ElementList` object containing only elements of certain type.
+The code below shows an example, and the return value `selected_elems` only contains path elements.

 ```
 from inkex import PathElement